-Attach the pre-assembled electronics box to the middle slot on the outside of the left gantry column using two M5 x 10mm screws and tee nuts.
-The screws should be placed in the middle holes on the top and bottom mounting flanges of the electronics box.
+Attach the pre-assembled electronics box to the left gantry column using six M5 x 10mm screws and drop-in tee nuts.
 The top flange of the box should be butted against the bottom edge of the gantry corner bracket.

 The power supply should still be unplugged at this time.